Become a Volunteer

 If you intend to file returns online with the CRA and Revenu Québec, do the following as soon as possible:

 - Register for the EFILE service and get authorization from the CRA.

 - If you do not intend to file income tax returns online, you should not request an EFILE number simply to meet the security requirements.
-If you apply for an EFILE number and do not intend to file returns online, the application may not be accepted.

 Step 3 – Meet the security requirements